 Defence to double workforce and launch voluntary service year

-Belgium’s ministry of defence has announced ambitious plans to double its personnel force by 2035, alongside the introduction of a new voluntary military service year for young people.
-The announcements were made on Monday at the Heverlee barracks during the launch of the annual recruitment campaign.
+Belgium’s ministry of Defence has announced ambitious plans to double its personnel by 2035, alongside the introduction of a new voluntary military service year for young people.

-"We are going to make the Ministry of Defence strong and effective again," said defence minister Theo Francken (N-VA).
+"We are going to make the ministry of Defence strong and effective again," said Defence minister Theo Francken of N-VA.
 "That means we need a lot of new people.
 Ambitions are high, but realistic.
 There is a lot of interest: on average, we have four applicants per vacancy."

 Alongside these recruitment efforts, a voluntary service year will be introduced in 2026.
-All 17-year-olds, about 130,000 young people, will receive a letter in November with information about the programme.
-In-person information sessions will follow in each province, along with digital sessions.
+All 17-year-olds in Belgium - about 130,000 people - will receive a letter in November with information about the programme.
+In-person and online information sessions will follow in each province.

 Applications open in January 2026, with 500 candidates between 18 and 25 selected to begin in September.
 Participants will earn a net salary of 2,000 euros per month and serve as reservists in security roles in the army, navy or air force.
 Another 1,000 places are planned for 2027, with numbers gradually increasing to a maximum of 7,000.

-He highlighted that the programme is not about reintroducing mandatory service.
+Francken said the programme was not about reintroducing compulsory service.
 "Reintroducing mandatory military service for everyone isn't in the coalition agreement and isn't an option.
 The army can't handle it logistically either," he said, though he voiced support for a form of compulsory civilian service in the future.

-At the same time, Francken said he hopes the initiative will help revive a sense of civic duty.
+At the same time, Francken said he hoped the initiative would help revive a sense of civic duty.
 "It's important for people to give something back to the country.
 That's only normal.
 We've all become a bit 'sluggish'.
 It's necessary to scale up again.
 You see it happening in all neighbouring countries, and it's a success almost everywhere.
 The mentality of many young people is positive."

 © BELGA PHOTO POOL NICOLAS MAETERLINCK